georgephilippas-ber/thermodynamics/README.md

 ### purpose

-calculates the change of energy stored in a system that takes place over a specific time period given the rate of heat that is transferred to it and the rate of work done by it as functions of time
+calculates the change of energy stored in a system that takes place over a specific time period given the rate of heat transferred to it and the rate of work done by it as functions of time

 ### install/run
 ```bash